bigbadcyborg/Robotics-assignment-5/README.md

 #### Running LLaMa

 Here is a table of LLaMa LLM features.
+For more details of each model, please consult the appendix.

 | Feature | `llama-2-7b-32k-instruct.Q4_K_M.gguf` | `llama-2-7b-chat.Q4_K_M.gguf` |
 | :--- | :--- | :--- |